HenrikSamuelsson/reading-feedback-systems/README.md

 __feedback__ Coupling between dynamical systems in a circular chain of cause and effect.
 An example is body temperature regulation, when your body temperature rises through exercise, you will start to sweat to release heat.

+__feedback loop__ Central concept in control involving a loop construction with sensing, computation, and actuation to give a system a desired behaviour.

 __feedforward__ Measuring disturbance and using this as input of a control system to proactively take a corrective action preventing the disturbance from affecting the system.
 A feedforward controller will not measure the actual output of the system it is hence an open loop system.

 __information__ Data in the form of signals in a control system, digital or analog.